 - 1. Habitually late to program activities - 2.
 Not in room at designated time - 3.
-Not possessing good manners and using language that is offensive to others - 4.
-Not respecting the rights and privacy of those - rooming with or attending an activity 5.
+Not possessing good manners or use threatening, obsence, or sexual harassing language toward others - 4.
+Not respecting the rights and privacy of those rooming with or attending an activity - 5.
 Lying or untruthfulness to chaperones, leaders, event organizers or others in attendance